mylar3/mylar3/README.md

 - Copy autoProcessComics.py, autoProcessComics.cfg and the respective ComicRN.py into your SABnzbd/NZBGet scripts directory (or wherever your download client stores its scripts).
 - Make sure SABnzbd/NZBGet is setup to have a 'comic-related' category that points it to the ComicRN.py script that was just moved.
 - Ensure in Mylar that the category is named exactly the same.

-**Completed Download Handling (CDH)**
-- For the given download client (SABnzbd / NZBGet) simply click on the Enable Completed Download Handling option.
-- For SABnzbd to work, you need to make sure you have a version > 0.8.0 (use the Test Connection button for verification)

 ### Torrents
 There is no completed processing for torrents.
 There are methods available however: